qgis/QGIS-Documentation/source/docs/gentle_gis_introduction/coordinate_reference_systems.rst

 Overview
 ========

-**Map projections** try to portray the surface of the earth or a portion of the earth on a flat piece of paper or computer screen.
-In a lay man's term, map projections tries to transform the earth from its spherical shape (3D) to a planar shape (2D) so that maps can be made on flat layers e.g maps.
+**Map projections** try to portray the surface of the earth, or a portion of the earth, on a flat piece of paper or computer screen.
+In layman's term, map projections try to transform the earth from its spherical shape (3D) to a planar shape (2D).

-A **coordinate reference system** (CRS) then defines, with the help of coordinates, how the two-dimensional, projected map in your GIS is related to real places on the earth.
+A **coordinate reference system** (CRS) then defines how the two-dimensional, projected map in your GIS relates to real places on the earth.
-The decision as to which map projection and coordinate reference system to use, depends on the regional extent of the area you want to work in, on the analysis you want to do and often on the availability of data.
+The decision of which map projection and CRS to use depends on the regional extent of the area you want to work in, on the analysis you want to do, and often on the availability of data.

 Map Projection in detail
 ========================